Moustafa-Ahmed-2020/angular-online-shopping-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.5.

+## Project description

+This project is a single page application that represents an online store, where you can vew and buy products.
+The application is modular and each route is a separate component, the main component is the home component where he product list lives and each product can be viewed indiviually in the product-page component where you can see its description, once you like a product and add it to the cart (the component name..well "cart") you can modify the quantity of the items as you like and then proceed to the checkout component.
+From there you can enter payment details (not real details of course) and confirm your purchase.
+The final page is just like confirmation message.
+Data is transfered between most components is through services, since parent-child component relationship is only present between home and product components.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.